-If you're craving a carnival treat, but there's no carnival in sight, not to worry.
-Caramel apples are incredibly easy to make at home.
-This recipe is fast and simple, so it's perfect to whip up when you're short on time or for little kids to help make.
+If you are craving a carnival treat but there's no carnival in sight, don't worry.
+Caramel apples are easy to make at home!
+This recipe is fast and simple, so it's perfect to whip up when you're short on time, or for little kids to help with.
 Next time you go to the grocery store, stock up on wooden skewers or popsicle sticks.
 That way, you'll always have them on hand for the next time you want to make this sweet treat.

 A fun fall party idea is to have a customized caramel apple bar.
 This could be a great activity after a day of apple picking.
 If you don't have apple picking in your plans, purchase enough apples for everyone.
 Set up a variety of apple toppings and then let your guests decorate their apple based on their favorite treats.
 Write each person's name on a popsicle stick and use that stick to identify each person's apple.